SACRED HEART OF JESUS ROMAN CATHOLIC CHURCH MARMORA

 This structure was not completed without altercations.
 At one stage, the contractor, James McNeil, a Marmora man originally from P.E.I., locked the church until he would be paid "something on account".
 Father Davis' instructions to the building committee, contained in letters from his house in Hungerford Township and still on file at the Catholic Church, concerning pledges for the building of the church, are a reflection of a strong character, one might say.

-In 1894, when Archbishop Cleary visited Marmora to administer Confirmation, he announced that Marmora was to have a resident pastor.
+On October 26, 1894, when Archbishop Cleary visited Marmora to administer Confirmation, he announced that Marmora was to have a resident pastor.
 Father Thomas Murtagh was appointed, and one of his first challenges was to build the present rectory which was erected in 1895 at a cost of $1950.
 Archbishop Gauthier's first visit to the parish in 1896, to canonically erect the Stations of the Cross, was a milestone in the parish annals.
 His Grace was met at Marmora CNR station, three miles from the village, by the parishioners in a body, and, preceded by the village band, the procession travelled in dignity and style to the rectory.

 Sacred Heart Cemetery, Marmora